zotroneneis/zotroneneis.github.io/_posts/2018-08-04-blog-post-day-12-to-15.md

 ## How to combine @abstractmethod with other decorators

-You might have noticed another new thing in the code of ```Spell```: we *stacked* two decorators.
+You might noticed another new thing in the code of ```Spell```: we *stacked* two decorators.
 When stacking decorators it's important to know that they are applied *from bottom to top*.
 So calling

 ```python
 @property